2019 NORCH Pilot & Feasibility Grants

 Seeking applications for Pilot & Feasibility Grants related to Nutrition, Obesity, and Metabolism.
 Award is $30,000 over 1 year, with possibility for an additional $30,000 during year 2 if good progress is achieved.

-New this year: For applications with topics relevant to both obesity and type 2 diabetes, a joint P&F award totaling $60,000 over 1 year, with opportunity for renewal for a 2nd year, may be awarded by the NORCH and the BADERC (Boston Area Diabetes and Endocrinology Research Center).
+NORCH/BADERC Joint Award: For applications with topics relevant to both nutrition/obesity and glucose metabolism/type 2 diabetes, a joint P&F award totaling $60,000 over 1 year, with opportunity for renewal for a second year, may be awarded by the NORCH and the BADERC (Boston Area Diabetes and Endocrinology Research Center).
 Please indicate in your application if you would like to be considered for this joint award.

 Eligible applicants fall into one of 3 categories: (1) Early career investigators in nutrition, metabolism, or obesity; (2) established investigators new to the field of nutrition, metabolism or obesity research; or (3) established investigators in the field looking for funding for a new direction in nutrition, metabolism or obesity research.
 Investigators from any Harvard institution are eligible to apply.
 Per NIH rules, fellows are not allowed to be PI of these grants, but final-year fellows may apply if the grant would be awarded after completion of their fellowship.
 Applicants are encouraged to take advantage of our Core laboratories.